da5nsy/ReproducibleResearch/episodes/introofRRthings.md

 Let's learn about 7 different concepts that can help us build reproducibility into our workflows.

- 1. Organizing your files and folders
+ 1. Organising your files and folders

  2. Inside your files - Tidy and Quality Data